taylorbhogan/quickstarter/README.md

 ## Viewing Projects

 Users can begin exploring **new projects** right from the home page.
 They can also search for projects by keyword or by a number of filters.
+On a project's page, users can learn about the project and its rewards and decide whether to show their support by backing the project.

 A user can view and follow links to projects they have **backed** both in the User Account dropdown menu and on their Profile page.